hoangduytran/blender-manual/manual/editors/3dview/introduction.rst

    Contains a list of different :ref:`objects types <objects-types>` that can be added to the scene.
 Object
    Contains tools for operating on :doc:`objects </scene_layout/object/editing/transform/introduction>`, such as duplicating them.
-A subset of these tools can also be accessed by rightclicking in the 3D Viewport.
+A subset of these tools can also be accessed by right-clicking in the 3D Viewport.